joe7575/nanobasic-mod/manual.md

 If a comma or a semicolon terminates the list of expressions, the next PRINT statement begins printing on the same line, spacing accordingly.

-If the list of expressions terminates without a comma or a semicolon- a carriage return is printed at the end of the line.
+If the list of expressions terminates without a comma or a semicolon, a carriage return is printed at the end of the line.

 Printed numbers are always followed by a space.
 Strings are printed without a space.